IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The call returns a status message informing the administrator, that the process has been launched (``{"status":"WORKFLOW_IN_PROGRESS"}``).
 The administrator can check the progress of the process via log files: ``[Payara directory]/glassfish/domains/domain1/logs/export_[time stamp].log``.

+.. _:NavbarAboutUrl:

 :NavbarAboutUrl
 +++++++++++++++

-Set ``NavbarAboutUrl`` to a fully-qualified URL which will be used for the "About" link in the navbar.
+Set ``:NavbarAboutUrl`` to a fully-qualified URL which will be used for the "About" link in the navbar.

 Note: The "About" link will not appear in the navbar until this option is set.

 ``curl -X PUT -d http://dataverse.example.edu http://localhost:8080/api/admin/settings/:NavbarAboutUrl``

+.. _:NavbarGuidesUrl:

 :NavbarGuidesUrl
 ++++++++++++++++